Collaborative futures – sustainable, equitable and compassionate educational change

 Hotels

-The venue is very close to Liverpool Lime Street Train Station and there are several hotels nearby including:
+The venue is approx. a 10-15 min walk from Liverpool Lime Street Train Station and there are several hotels nearby including:

 Holiday Inn Liverpool City Centre